-- Picking and packing of finished products: The system includes efficient picking systems like zone picking, wave picking, and batch picking that help the worker to pick the goods efficiently.
+- Picking and packing of finished products: The system includes efficient picking systems like zone picking, wave picking, and batch picking that help the worker pick the goods efficiently.

-- Shipping: The system allows you to create invoices and packing lists for shipping and also sends shipping notifications to the customer in advance.
+- Shipping: The system allows you to create invoices and packing lists for shipping and sends shipping notifications to the customer in advance.

 - Employee management: The system allows the warehouse managers to manage the employees and monitor their performance with the help of key performance indicators (KPI).

 - Dock management directs the drives to find the proper ducks to load and unload the inventories.

 - Documentation: The system generates all the reports that help managers analyze the warehouse process.